rcywang/mpx_submission/submission.md

 TABLE IV.
 A comparison of the number of sequences needed to achieve the BEC cost threshold of approximately 9.2 (though varies slightly for the GP and ANN methods).

-# SINGLE-SHOT ABSORPTION IMAGING
+# V. SINGLE-SHOT ABSORPTION IMAGING

 In contrast with the MLOO methods discussed previously, which prioritised optimising experimental parameters, a novel approach using deep learning is proposed by [19] to optimise image acquisition.
 The typical procedure is to obtain two successive absorption images of the system, one with the atomic cloud present and one without (as described in §III A).
 A complication of this double-exposure approach is the presence of structured residual noise patterns, such as Newton’s rings, in the final image.
 A unique single-shot solution offered (and demonstrated9 ) recently (2020) by [19] employs a deep neural network (DNN) to improve the signal quality.
 Although the imaging sequence performed by [19] does not include OO, it is easy to extrapolate their methodology to a continuously updated model.

-## Extracting Observables
+## A. Extracting Observables

 The experimental procedure for cooling in [19] is the same as those used by [55] (to optimise optical transfer of atoms) and [56] (RF spectroscopy sensitivity).
 Images acquired and used in both the conventional and singleshot techniques are presented in Table V.